SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Intro_to_git_GitHub_and_best_Practices _for_our_team.md

 5) to make a new.md file or upload a file click on "add file" upper right

 ## What should go into a README.md file
 A README.md typically explains what the project is about.
-If we are using GitHub to keep a record of the projects so that others without detailed knowledge of it can follow along here are some pirces of info that will likely be very helpful.
+If we are using GitHub to keep a record of the projects so that others without detailed knowledge of it can follow along here are some pieces of info that will likely be very helpful.
+Ideas for helpful info:
 1) Basic premise of study - questions that need to be answered
 2) Billing code (? maybe)
 3) Where is the data stored and what format (ex: 150SE ddRADseq)
 4) Is there a markdown file with analysis steps already taken - if so, where.
+5) Other folks/collaborators who have info on the project

 ## How to make a markdown file
 1) Go to into the repository that you want the new file in